 Turn onto a lightly floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and refrigerate overnight.

 Punch dough down.
 Turn onto a lightly floured surface; roll out to 1/2-in. thickness.
 Cut with a floured 2-1/2-in. biscuit cutter.
 Using the dull edge of a table knife, make an off-center crease in each roll.
 Fold along crease so the small half is on the top; press along folded edge.

-Place in a greased 15-in. x 10-in. x 1-in. baking pan, allowing edges to touch.
+Place in a greased 15x10x1-in. baking pan, allowing edges to touch.
 Cover and let rise in a warm place until doubled, about 25 minutes.
 Brush tops with butter.
 Bake at 375° for 12-15 minutes or until golden brown.
-Yield: 2 dozen.